enthusiast17/f3s/README.md

 # f3s

-Parses flags regardless of consistent from arguments.
+Parse flags regardless of consistent from arguments.

 ### Installation